verapi03/quotes-webpage-in-nodejs/README.md

 # quotes-webpage-in-nodejs
 Small project in Node.js of a webpage with interesting quotes.

-The project is a MVC-based architecture with the models layer represented by the data/db.json which is an storage file accessed through the local filesystem.
+The project is a MVC-based architecture with the model's layer represented by data/db.json, a storage file accessed through the local filesystem.

 To see this project working:

-1) Clone it,
+1) Clone it
 2) Install its dependencies with "npm install"
 3) Go to the root directory and execute it with the command "npm run dev"
 4) In your browser go to http://localhost:4000/
-5) If you want to add a new quote to the wepage /quotes, send a Post request with Postman to localhost:4000/quotes with a JSON like the following example:
+5) If you want to add a new quote to the wepage /quotes, send a POST request with Postman to localhost:4000/quotes with a JSON like this:

 {